lukecav/awesome-woocommerce/README.md

 * [FacetWP - Bookings Integration](https://github.com/FacetWP/facetwp-bookings) - WooCommerce Bookings support.

 ## Google Analytics
-* [How To Track Shopping Cart Abandonment in Google Analytics](http://blog.lemonstand.com/cart-abandonment-google-analytics/) - We have all heard the statistics; about 70% of your customers are abandoning your shopping cart without actually making a purchase.
+* [Tracking Shopping Cart Abandonment in Google Analytics](https://ecommercecosmos.com/tracking-cart-abandonment-in-google-analytics/) - We have all heard the statistics; about 70% of your customers are abandoning your shopping cart without actually making a purchase.

 ## Performance
 * [Slow WooCommerce with Many Products](http://www.danielauener.com/slow-woocommerce-many-products/) - WooCommerce is the most used webshop system in the world and its  awesome!
 However, using WordPress as its application framework has some drawbacks.